sr4001/simplemindedrobot/content/blog/writing-user-stories-with-ai-2/index.md

   description: Learn how to craft and refine prompts for AI to generate detailed,
     actionable user stories in this second part of our series.
   noindex: false
-  title: 'Writing User Stories With AI 2: Fine-Tuning Your Prompt'
+  title: "Writing User Stories With AI 2: Fine-Tuning Your Prompt"
 series:
   - Writing User Stories With AI
 summary: Learn how to craft and refine prompts for AI to generate detailed, actionable user stories in this second part of our series.
 tags:
   - agile
   - AI
   - prompt engineering
   - software development
   - user stories
-title: 'Writing User Stories With AI 2: Fine-Tuning Your Prompt'
+title: "Writing User Stories With AI 2: Fine-Tuning Your Prompt"
 weight: 50
 ---